jinwenjie123/hotel_management_system/README.md

 Division query (4 points to Milestone 3)

 The interface allows the user to choose this query (e.g., find all the customers who bought all the items).
-- Find all customers who have booked all hotels under a specific company.
+- Find the hotel ID whose room are all occupied.

 This criterion is linked to a Learning OutcomeAggregation Query (2 points to Milestone 3)